 Instructions

-- Heat the oil in saucepan over medium heat.
+- Heat a bit of oil in a saucepan over medium heat.
+Cook the onion for 6–8 minutes until soft and lightly golden.

 - Add the garlic and cook it for about 30 seconds or so, just until fragrant but be careful not to burn it.